milewdev/tchart/README.md

 ![data-lines-dates.jpg](doc/README/data-line-dates.jpg)

-Dates are optional and if omitted result in the label appearing on the chart without any bars.
+Dates are optional and if omitted result in the description appearing on the chart without any bars.
 If no dates are supplied, then the style may be omitted as well, although it will be ignored if included.

 <!-- @tchart doc/README/data-line-dates-optional.jpg -->
 ```